tmawora/Covid19Data/README.md

 Codes in this section download the data to yesterday and saves them in a specified directory.
 Data for each day are saved in different `.csv` files that are named according to the date.

 To work with dates, we will use the `lubridate` library and functions therein.
 See the codes below.
+In case you don't have it in your computer, then install it first using the `install.packages("lubridate")` command.

 ```
 library(lubridate)